SharKCS11/Poker-Hand-Simulator/README.md

 # Poker-Hand-Simulator

+NOTE: This program is old and had a few bugs when it was created.
+An improved version, re-coded in ruby, is now available here: https://github.com/SharKCS11/PokerHS_Ruby

 This simulator is meant for performing statistical experiments based on poker hands from a deck of cards.
 The program is written in JavaScript and requires node.js and Node Package Manager to be installed.
 Go here: http://nodejs.org/ to install node.